avolitty/avolitty-reader/README.md

 It outputs an executable binary file named `avolitty-reader` in the current directory.

-The output from executing `./avolitty-reader` is the full contents of the file located at the full path defined in the variable `g`.
+The output from executing `./avolitty-reader` is the full contents of the file located at the full path defined in the variable `i`.

 ``` console
 echo "123456789" > file